rburton04/bolt0201/README.md

 # BOLT Test Example

-This is an example project for doing web automation testing with [BOLT Test](http://www.boltiq.io).
+This is an example project for starting web automation testing with [BOLT Test](http://www.boltiq.io).

 There are some default spec files to start from and some demo specs to gain a better understanding of how it works.

+## Features
+* Pre-Built library of selenium actions
+* Pre-Built library of test steps
+* Pre-Built spec files
+* Support for adding custom actions and steps
+* Property files for different environments
+* Support for negative testing
+* Organized way to manage element definitions if needed

 ## Getting Started